 Manual operation of the flight controls without any assistance from the hydraulic systems is possible in an emergency.
-However, substantially increased control forces are required.
-Under such circumstances, additional control assistance can be gained by manipulation of engine and secondary flight controls.
+However. substantially increased control forces are required.
+Under such circumstances. additional control assistance can be gained by manipulation of engines and the trim tabs.

 The boost units for the primary flight controls are designed for efficient operation under varying flight conditions.
 Under normal flight conditions, the rudder boost unit operates at reduced pressure (approximately 1300 psi).
-But when the flaps are extended to or past the 1.5 percent position for low speed flying, diverter valves are actuated to bypass the pressure reducers; then the rudder boost unit operates on the full 3000 psi system pressure.
+But when flaps are extended to or past the I5 percent position for low-speed flying, diverter valves are actuated to bypass the pressure reducers; then the rudder boost unit operates on the full 3000 psi system pressure.

-The dual elevator boost assembly operates at 3000 psi, and the single-tandem aileron boost assembly operates at approximately 2050 psi pressure at all times.
+The dual elevator boost assembly operates at 3000 psi. and the single-tandem aileron boost assembly operates at approximately 2050 psi pressure at all times.

-The system includes a reservoir, pumps, filters, an accumulator, low pressure warning system, pressure indicating system, and necessary valves and tubing.
+The system includes a reservoir, pumps. filters. an accumulator. low pressure warning system, pressure indicating system. and necessary valves and tubing.